wang-lizhi/DeepNonlocalUnrolling/README.md

 # DNU

-This repository provides the code for the papers
+This repository provides the code for the papers:

-*DNU: Deep Non-local Unrolling for Computational Spectral Imaging* (CVPR 2020) *Deep Unrolling for Computational Spectral Imaging* (Submitted to TPAMI)
+*DNU: Deep Non-local Unrolling for Computational Spectral Imaging* (CVPR 2020)

+*Deep Unrolling for Computational Spectral Imaging* (Submitted to TPAMI)

 ## Environment